top of page

 5. Backlink Profile:

+Review your backlink profile to determine if there have been any negative changes.
 Low-quality or spammy backlinks can harm your website's reputation and lead to a drop in traffic.

 If your website naturally earns backlinks, although other strategies are available, you can expect to see positive results gradually.